hedtek/dspace-rest/README.md

  * The [hard limit](#hardlimit "limits maximum number of items that can be rendered"):
    * is applied only to items, and
    * is not configurable.
+ * Cache header support poor.
+Ideally DSpace would expose a feed allowing upstream caches to be invalidated when data changes.